Change Energy Saver preferences on a Mac desktop computer

 You see the UPS button only if your Mac is connected to an uninterruptible power source.

-Drag the slider to set the amount of time your computer or display should wait before going to sleep.
+Set the amount of time your Mac should wait before going to sleep.

 Put hard disks to sleep when possible